Net zero targets

 We evaluate the net zero target as: Average.

 Canada passed the Canadian Net-Zero Emissions Accountability Act in June 2021, which enshrines its 2050 net zero target into law.
-The act also mandates the setting of intermediary targets at five-year intervals (2030, 20235, 2040, 2045), at least a decade in advance of each target, and the requirement to develop emissions reduction plans for these targets.
-The emissions reduction plan for the 2030 target, including an interim emissions reduction objective for 2026, is due by the end of 2021.
+The Act also mandates the setting of intermediary targets at five-year intervals (2030, 20235, 2040, 2045), at least a decade in advance of each target, and the requirement to develop emissions reduction plans for these targets.
+The first Emissions Reduction Plan was published in March 2022.
+Canada plans to publish progress reports in 2023, 2025 and 2027.

-While Canada’s Net Zero Act has some positive measures, it does not follow good practice on a number of other aspects, such as including emissions from international aviation and shipping into its target or providing any detail on how it will use the land sector or carbon dioxide removal as part of meeting its target.
+While Canada’s Net Zero Act has some positive measures, it does not follow good practice on a number of other aspects, such as including emissions from international aviation and shipping into its target nor committing to achieve the entirety of the target through emissions reductions in Canada.

 CAT analysis of net zero target

 - Target year – Canada aims to reach net zero by 2050, however, nothing in its Net-Zero Act precludes achieving net zero emissions before 2050.

 - Emissions coverage – The target covers all GHG emissions and all sectors of the economy (excluding international bunkers).